 Tired of mushy, gummy, or not-quite-cooked-enough brown rice?
-This is my foolproof way to cook perfect brown rice that’s fluffy every time!
+This is my foolproof method to cook perfect brown rice that's fluffy every time!
+Below I'll show you how to cook brown rice on the stove-- rice cookers aren't the only way to success!

 Are you ready for this?
 It's so stinkin' simple.